Ruta De Las Flores, El Salvador

 The Towns

-Nahuizalco at the northern end of the route is the largest and most market-oriented.
-It’s known as a crafts centre for wicker and rattan furniture; the main market sells handmade goods.
-The night food market operates Friday and Saturday evenings, with pupusas, tamales, and drinks at local prices.
+Nahuizalco at the northern end is the most market-oriented.
+The night food market on Friday and Saturday evenings operates with pupusas, tamales, and drinks at prices aimed at Salvadorans.
+The town is also known for wicker and rattan furniture craft.

-Ataco at the southern end is the most aesthetically polished: colonial buildings, murals painted on exterior walls throughout the town, craft shops, and several good coffee shops.
-Tienda La Palma sells work by Fernando Llort, the Salvadoran artist whose distinctive floral style defines much of the country’s artisan aesthetic.
+Ataco at the southern end is the most aesthetically finished: murals cover the exterior walls of buildings throughout the town, colonial architecture is well-preserved, and several coffee shops and craft stores make it worth an hour of wandering.
+Tienda La Palma sells work by Fernando Llort, the Salvadoran artist whose floral style became the visual language of the country’s artisan aesthetic in the late 20th century.

 Coffee